jomisica/lxd-kube/README.md

 This column describes the name/hostname of each container.

+##### The LXC_CONTAINER_IMAGE column
+In LXD, we can use multiple system images that we want to use, for other purposes.
+However, the script only works with the APT package system, and has only been tested with images from ubuntu:18.04, ubuntu:20.04,ubuntu:22.04.

+This column describes the image name and version to be used by each container.

 #### Run the script
 The cluster-config-data.csv file defines how many projects will be created and their properties.
 In the cluster-config-data.csv file there are three projects for LXD, in each project a master plane and two workers are created.